 - If it’s not the first V-day together, you have to beat last year.
 Shouldn’t have started the relationship off with such a bang.

 - You expect things.
 And the let down isn’t like every other day let downs.
 It’s a really, really, big let down.

-- You’re forced to be romantic, even though it’s probably a day the girl is on her period and the guy had a bad day at work and it’s probably a day they’d rather watch Schindler’s List.
+- You’re forced to be romantic, even though it’s probably a day the girl is on her period and the guy had a bad day at work and it’s probably a day they’d rather watch a really gore-filled movie.

 - Another card.
 Really?
 Thanks for the forced word vomit – again.